You're not stuck.

 Read this if: your job looks stable from the outside, but you are starting to wonder what it is costing you to keep enduring it.

-The rules shaping your decisions can hide in plain sight.
+The rules shaping your decisions can hide in plain sight. and keep you anchored to an identity you've already outgrown.

 Read this if: your life keeps repeating old patterns and you want to understand what is helping them stay in place.